-Part of the Venturist line, released recently specifically for Costco, the Vitamix V1200
+Part of the Venturist line, originally released specifically for Costco, the Vitamix V1200

 blender is part of the Vitamix Smart Series which includes the Ascent Series

 .
-The Venturist Series V1200 can also be found at a discount » Reconditioned
+The Venturist Series V1200 is now available at a discount direct from Vitamix (see below).

-Below is our review of the V1200 and comparison of this hybrid Vitamix with other available models.
+Below is our review of the V1200 and comparison of this hybrid Vitamix with other available models for US, Canada and United Kingdom.

 Vitamix v1200 Review Overview